f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 **memory platform-used-percent**

-This represents the amount of F5OS platform memory that is in use as a percentage of what is allocated to F5OS.
+Memory used by F5OS platform layer, as a percentage of total installed memory.
 It is not uncommon for this utilization percentage to be high, as F5OS will pre-allocate much of its memory.
 In this case **platform-used-percent 55**.

 .. code-block:: bash